public talks and appearances

 20-23 February 2024 — Raisina Dialogue: keynote address, session with Raisina Young Fellows, and panel — Delhi

-19 December 2023 — Science City — Kolkata
+19 December 2023 — Science City, keynote address — Kolkata

-5 October 2023 — Eton College Astronomical Society — Windsor, U.K.
+5 October 2023 — Eton College Astronomical Society, keynote address — Windsor, U.K.

 2 June 2023 — Thomas Struth vernissage, Galerie Max Hetzler — London

-15 March 2023 — WORLD.MINDS — Zürich
+15 March 2023 — WORLD.MINDS, keynote address — Zürich

-17 November 2022 — Global Innovation Forum — London
+17 November 2022 — Global Innovation Forum, keynote address — London

 21 September 2022 — Figure 1A art/science competition vernissage: keynote address — Lausanne, Switzerland